Hojo-Norem/c0pperdragon-VIC-II-Palette-editor/README.md

 ## What's done in v1.17
 * Re-worked the firmware default palette section.

 Now colour mixing is now applied to the firmware default palette.
-* Added a built-in instruction manual
+* Added a built-in instruction manual.

 As user controls are already clearly marked on screen, this manual more explains the quirks of the editor and the FPGA mod in general.
 * Dropped pucrunch from the main build.

 Unless you want to load the editor from tape or disk without a fastloader then there isn't really a need for it in 2020...

 ## What's done in v1.16